Who Doesn’t Love a Drop-Top Ferrari?

 Our Other Favorite Convertible Ferraris

 There is still more to go.
 The rest of the Ferraris on this list didn’t neatly fit into any of the groupings above.
-These are awesome Ferrari open top models that we absolutely love and we believe deserved a spot on our list.
+These are awesome Ferrari open top models that we absolutely love and we believe deserve a spot on our list.
 Simple.

 Ferrari 360 Spider